-The award document is the document indicating your official grant funding amount, the number of officer positions awarded, the type of positions awarded, the grant number, the grant conditions, and the award start and end dates.
+The award document is the document indicating your official award funding amount, the number of officer positions awarded (as applicable), the award number, the award terms and conditions, and the award start and end dates.

 The award document is pre-printed with your agency's law enforcement and government executives' names.
 If this information is incorrect or has changed, please update your "Agency Contacts" online at www.cops.usdoj.gov through the "Account Access" link.
 If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive or government executive for your agency create an account through the "Account Access" link, log in, and sign the award document once your agency contacts have been updated online.
 Once you have reviewed your award document, please electronically sign it and make a copy of all pages of the document for your records, along with all award condition pages, within 90 days of the date shown on the award congratulatory letter.
+Please see "Accepting the award" on page 65 of this manual.

 The award start date indicated on the award document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
-The duration of your TRGP grant award is three years (36 months) of funding for each position awarded.
+The duration of TRGP-Hiring and TRGP-E/T awards is three years (36 months).
+TRGP-Hiring recipients are awarded three years (36 months) of funding for each position funded.

-Your grant number is in the following format: 2015-HEWX-0000 for TRGP-E/T awards and 2015-HHWX-0000 for TRGP-Hiring grants awarded in Fiscal Year (FY) 2015.
-The COPS Office tracks grant information based upon this number.
-Therefore, it is important to have your agency's grant number (or your agency's ORI number) readily available when corresponding with the COPS Office.
+Your award number is in the following format: 2016-HEWX-0000 for TRGP-E/T awards and 2016-HHWX-0000 for TRGP-Hiring awards funded in Fiscal Year (FY) 2016.
+The COPS Office tracks award information based upon this number.
+Therefore, it is important to have your agency's award number (or your agency's ORI number) readily available when corresponding with the COPS Office.

 Your originating agency identifier (ORI) number begins with your state abbreviation followed by five numbers or letters (e.g., VA00000).
 This number is assigned by the Federal Bureau of Investigation (FBI) for use in tracking information for the Uniform Crime Report (UCR).
-The COPS Office tracks programmatic grant information based upon this ORI number.
+The COPS Office tracks programmatic award information based upon this ORI number.
 If your agency does not have an ORI number assigned by the FBI, the COPS Office assigns a non-official ORI code to use as an agency identifier (in such cases, the last two characters will be "ZZ").
-If you have any questions regarding your grant, please refer to your grant number or your agency's ORI number when you contact the COPS Office.
+If you have any questions regarding your award, please refer to your award number or your agency's ORI number when you contact the COPS Office.

 Your Office of Justice Programs (OJP) vendor number, in most circumstances, is your agency's nine- or 13-digit federal tax identification number assigned to you by the Internal Revenue Service (IRS).
-If your OJP vendor number differs from your tax identification number, the OJP vendor number is only to be used for administrative purposes in connection with this grant program, and should not be used for IRS purposes.
+If your OJP vendor number differs from your tax identification number, the OJP vendor number is only to be used for administrative purposes in connection with this award program, and should not be used for IRS purposes.